evolbioinfo/gotree/docs/commands/compare.md

  9. "true" if the branch is present in the compared tree, "false" otherwise;
  10. if `-m` is given : transfer distance between the reference branch and its closest branch of the compared tree;
  11. if `-m` and `--moved-taxa` are given: List of taxa to move from left to right, and from right to left, to go from the reference branch to its closest branch of the compared tree.
+ 12. Name of the matching node in the compared tree if any (best match if -m is given of exact match otherwise).
+If the tree is rooted, the node name is the name of the descendent node.
+Otherwise the node name is the name of the node on the lightest side of the matching  bipartition.

 * `gotree compare tips`: Compares the set of tips of the reference tree with the set of tips of all the compared trees, in the manner of unix diff.
 Output:
   * For each missing tip in the compared tree, will print: `(Tree <id>) < TipName`,
   * For each missing tip in the reference tree, will print: `(Tree <id>) > TipName`,